-California gas production is currently providing almost 175 MDth per day of gas supply to the PG&E system.
-Imbalances between the scheduled nominations and actual gas production from California gas wells delivering into the PG&E pipeline system are managed through California Production Balancing Agreements (CPBAs).
+the PG&E pipeline system are managed through California Production Balancing Agreements (CPBAs).
 The CPBA provides a monthly balancing mechanism at the gas well meter.
 While there are numerous differences, the CPBA generally works in much the same manner as an NBAA, which provides aggregate monthly balancing for a group of end-use customer meters.
-A significant difference is that CPBAs are not subject to OFOs and, therefore, do not pay OFO noncompliance charges.
+A significant difference is that CPBAs are not subject to OFOs and do not pay OFO noncompliance charges.

-CPBAs continue to adversely contribute to operational imbalances.
+Unfortunately, CPBAs continue to adversely contribute to operational imbalances.
 During the past quarter, these daily imbalances were typically created on a High Inventory OFO day when the nominating agent decreased the supply nomination without a corresponding reduction in the physical gas supply flowing into the CPBA.
 Table 2 shows the net aggregate imbalance from the California gas production wells delivering supply into the PG&E pipeline system for each of the OFO days during this report period.